confluentinc/operator-earlyaccess/external-access-static-host-based/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Create an Ingress resource that includes a collection of rules that the Ingress control uses to route the inbound traffic to Kafka.
+Create an Ingress resource that includes a collection of rules that the Ingress controller uses to route the inbound traffic to Kafka.

 #.
 In the resource file, ``ingress-service-hostbased.yaml``, replace ``$DOMAIN``
    with the value of your ``$DOMAIN``.